Aronia: Products and uses

 The chokeberries are attractive ornamental plants for gardens.
 They are naturally understory and woodland edge plants, and grow well when planted under trees.
 Chokeberries are resistant to drought, insects, pollution, and disease.
 A number of cultivars, including A. arbutifolia 'Brilliant' and A. melanocarpa 'Autumn magic', have been selected for their striking autumn leaf color.

 An aronia wine is made in Lithuania and Minnesota.
+They were traditionally used in pemmican.
 In Poland, aronia berries are added to jams and juices or dried to make an herbal tea sometimes blended with other ingredients, such as blackcurrant.
 In Bosnia and Herzegovina, the berries are sold fresh and frozen or made into juices, jams and teas.
 Aronia is also used as a flavoring or colorant for beverages or yogurts.
 Juice from the ripe berries is astringent, semi-sweet (moderate sugar content), sour (low pH), and contains a low level of vitamin C. The berries have a tart flavor and, in addition to juice, can be baked into breads.
 In the United States, Canada and the United Kingdom, aronia juice concentrate is used in manufactured juice blends.